sagemathinc/cocalc/notes/final_push.md

 - [x] (0:15?)
 (0:01) make sure "dummy" field of `snap_commits` not used anymore in code.

-> - [ ] (1:00?) deploy and test on cloud.sagemath:
+> - [ ] (1:00?)
+(1:10+) deploy and test on cloud.sagemath:
       x- update code on web1, cassandra1
       x- make snapshot
       x- stop snap server
-      - alter db schemas
+      x- alter db schemas

         import cassandra; cassandra.KEYSPACE='test'; cassandra.set_nodes(['10.1.1.2'])
         cassandra.july14_snap_commits_update("61a7d705-8c7d-47a5-ab10-2f62de36bc6b", "00bf485a-ff27-4940-aaf0-da0cf7957ffe")

-      - change filesystem
+      x - change filesystem
+      x - update code on web1-4 !
+            ssh 10.2.3.3 "cd salvus/salvus; git pull 10.2.1.3:salvus; ./make_coffee"

-      - update database
+      - update database  <--- in progress on cloud (will take about 6 hours (?))

-      - start snap server on web1
-      - test by restarting hub and snap!: s.restart('hub'); s.restart("snap")
+      - restart hub and snap and test: s.restart('hub'); s.restart("snap")

-      - once it is working, delete "active" file, and see it start a new repo, which is faster.
+      - once it is working, delete "active" file, and see that it starts a new repo, which is fast.

+      - update code with stage 2 (and 3?) changes (which should be done) and start snaps on four machines.

 ---

 Stage 2: Robustness

+- [x] (0:30?)
+(0:10) trash can at right of screen often not visible.

+- [x] (0:15?)
+(0:05) remove (comment out) the fsck stuff, since we're going to store the data on multiple machines for robustness, and this fsck stuff is never useful, but is very slow.

-- [ ] (1:00?) write db based locking code so I can run multiple bup servers in parallel without corruption.
+- [ ] (1:00?) write locking code so I can run multiple bup servers in parallel without corruption.
+      We *must* make the lock on the filesystem of the remote account, not using the db, because the db is not instantly consistent!

-- [ ] (0:15?) add property to projects database table `snapshots_disabled`, which can be one of:
+- [ ] (0:45?) add property to projects database table `snapshots_disabled`, which can be one of:
-        'user' = user requested snapshots be disabled  (but don't implement anything about this yet) 'suspiciuos' = snapshots disabled because a problem occurred 'no' = snapshots are not disabled
+        true = snapshots disabled because a problem occurred null/false = snapshots are not disabled
+      Change snap to consult this entry before making a snapshot.
+      Index this so we can easily check to see all projects with snapshots disabled, if/when this happens.

 - [ ] (1:30?) make it possible to roll back the snapshot if something goes wrong when making it; in particular, if it is too big (as defined by taking too long, say).
+Set property in above table if this happens.

 ---
 Stage 3: Highly available